 She has worked with a local schools running yoga classes for teenagers since 2004 and is currently running classes for years 10-13 [15-18yr olds] to aid exam & revision stress.
 She is board member with TeenYogaUK and regularly delivers Teen Teacher Training around the UK.

-Sarah runs specialist pranayama and meditation courses, and regular workshops on the yoga of inner disciplines.
+Sarah runs specialist pranayama and meditation yoga training courses, and regular workshops on the yoga of inner disciplines.
 Her experience in teaching daily classes to wide variety of students has served to ensure that her work is safe and professional.
 Ages in her weekly classes range from late seventies to late teens, each student has different physical contra-indications.
 Go and try one of her classes!

 Respected Skills and Experience